peaksandpies/pbi-text-highlighting/README.md

 ## About the Visual

 ### Data Input
-The representation is based on text data and their associated sentiment values.
-In other words, the visualization uses the index value of an array for mapping and colors the text according to the index in the sentiment array.
+The visualization is based on text data and their associated sentiment values.
+In other words, the visualization uses the index value of the text array for mapping and colors the text according to the index in the sentiment array.
 Your sentiment values can be integer and float values as well.

 #### Data Fields
 - Text Data (string values)